You Support This Site

 Unfortunately, between here and there, Aja has the Bill character flip out and threaten someone (his sister, his wife, his buddy at the police station, etc.) a little too much.
 If this is a guy who is so distraught, so remorseful, from having taken a human life, why does he treat people around him as disposable things to be ordered about?
 I grant you that he's on the edge and panicked about losing his mind and family, but Bill's despair and substance abuse doesn't cover everything.
 It seems that Aja wanted to keep a little of Sutherland's ass-kicking Baur role in this very different character and when that happens, the movie suffers for it.

 The building in full shots is also lacking, It should look decrepit yet grand, instead it looks like a matte painting and not a real building.
 Cgi effects, hell, even modeling effects are fully up to snuff these days and should have been used for the building.
-Whatever they did to make the Mayflower on the outside was a bad choice and if you are going to enjoy this movie, you have to be very forgiving of that.
+Whatever they did to make the Mayflower on the outside was a bad choice and if you are going to enjoy this movie, you have to be very forgiving of that (just as I was very forgiving of the stone gargoyles - which were also translucent at times, in GHOSTBUSTERS).
 I throw myself into a movie as much as the next person, but that full building image of The Mayflower was cringeworthy.

 Even so, once inside of the building, the scares hit more times than they missed and the story by Alexandre Aja and his writing partner, Gregory Levasseur, moved well even through the uneven bits.
 It's time for these two to come up with something on their own and stop remaking and re-imagining other people's work, as this too is a remake of the Korean film, GEOUL SOKEURO.